flhofer/dell_TB16_firmware/README.md

 in0:          19.50 V  (min =  +5.00 V, max = +19.50 V)
 curr1:         3.00 A  (max =  +3.00 A)
 ```
 Dell likely uses proprietary information in the extended information PDO of USB-PD to identify its systems and deliver more than 3A.
 Even if I attach a new Dell system, it won't report more than 3A max.
 By the way, 3A is the maximum USB-C power limit under default specifications.
-For more electrical current, you need electronics and wiring capable of handling it.
+To handle more current, you need electronics and wiring capable of supporting it.
 It makes sense that Dell limits it to 3A.

 If I connect an Apple adapter, I get the following output.
 ```